-CLINICAL HEALTH PSYCHOLOGY EMPHASIS
+CLINICAL HEALTH PSYCHOLOGY EMPHASIS (HEALTH)

 Clinical health psychology combines the fields of clinical psychology, behavioral medicine, public health, social psychology, disease prevention and health promotion into an applied discipline that investigates underlying mechanisms that connect the mind and body and explain the dynamic interaction between our physical and mental health.
 Clinical health psychologists integrate biomedical, psychological, social and spiritual modalities to detect and treat psychological distress, foster behavior change, increase adjustment to acute and chronic illnesses, reduce health and health care disparities, and to promote psychological growth and wellness.
-Students in the clinical health psychology (CHP) emphasis receive the same thorough preparation for clinical and community practice as students in the other emphasis areas, while in addition gaining a foundation of theoretical knowledge and skills necessary to serve a number of professional roles across various community-based, medical and behavioral health care settings.
+Students in the Clinical Health Psychology emphasis (Health) receive the same thorough preparation for clinical and community practice as students in the other emphasis areas, while in addition gaining a foundation of theoretical knowledge and skills necessary to serve a number of professional roles across various community-based, medical and behavioral health care settings.

 Training in the areas of behavioral medicine and health psychology prepare students to explore a variety of opportunities in the rapidly evolving health care system.
-Early career positions for CHP graduates have ranged from entering post-doctoral fellowships in various behavioral medicine settings to serving as members of interdisciplinary teams of health care professionals to working in private practice and community mental health settings using a biopsychosocial framework.
+Early career positions for Health graduates have ranged from entering post-doctoral fellowships in various behavioral medicine settings to serving as members of interdisciplinary teams of health care professionals to working in private practice and community mental health settings using a biopsychosocial framework.
 Regardless of professional role, graduates from our emphasis area remain dedicated to promoting the mind-body health of children, adolescents, adults, families, and communities within a multicultural and international context.

-Family/Child and Couple Clinical Psychology Emphasis
+Family/Child and Couple Clinical Psychology Emphasis (FACE)

-Our goal in the Family/child and Couple Clinical Psychology Emphasis (FACE) is to introduce graduate students to the theory, research, and clinical practice of family and couple psychology.
+Our goal in the Family/child and Couple Emphasis (FACE) is to introduce graduate students to the theory, research, and clinical practice of family and couple psychology.
 This is accomplished through coursework in which students learn about families, couples, adults, and children from diverse backgrounds.
 Students are taught to work with families, couples, and individuals from a systemic perspective.
 Skills are developed in the assessment, diagnosis, and treatment of relationship systems.

 Students meet with their FACE academic advisor to determine which other advanced clinical electives and seminars best fit into their plan of study so their career goals are met.
 Creating a niche entails taking courses as well as networking in the community.
 The FACE emphasis area assists students in developing their professional identity through coursework, lectures, networking opportunities, and also offers a half time internship working with families at the Ronald McDonald House.

-Multicultural Community-Clinical Psychology Emphasis
+Multicultural Community-Clinical Psychology Emphasis (MCCP)

-MCCP students learn alternative theories and strategies for intervention with communities, institutional systems and specific multicultural groups.
-Faculty focus on training clinical psychologists who are critical thinkers about the etiology of psychological distress and who can conceptualize multiple pathways to healing individuals, families, and communities.
+Through coursework, field experiences and mentorship by our faculty, students learn theory, research, and intervention strategies applicable to working with adults, adolescents, children, families, groups, and communities.
+Students share the core curriculum in clinical psychology with students from all emphasis areas.
+MCCP students intervention with communities, institutional systems and specific multicultural groups.
+Faculty focuses on training clinical psychologists who are critical thinkers about the etiology of psychological distress and who can conceptualize the multiple pathways to healing individuals, families, and communities.